-After reviewing Madiar’s 76-page document, it is evident that the “new reality” is also unconstitutional and leaves us with some inquiries.
-Are Ingram and some of the Teachers’ Retirement System’s trustees, the Illinois General Assembly, and the Civic Committee of the Commercial Club of Chicago proposing that current teachers’ “benefits” can be reduced as a result of this “new reality?”
+After reading Madiar’s 76-page document, it is evident that the “new reality” is unconstitutional but leaves us with a few questions: Are Ingram and some of the Teachers’ Retirement System’s trustees, the Illinois General Assembly, and the Civic Committee of the Commercial Club of Chicago proposing that current teachers’ “benefits” can be reduced as a result of this “new reality?”
 And what would be the questionably-unlawful impact on any current teacher retirees; furthermore, who is authorized to negotiate on behalf of the retired teachers in Illinois?

-Moreover, is the fact that Cinda Klickna is both president of IEA and a TRS trustee a conflicting and disadvantageous set of circumstances for herself, as well as for members of both the IEA and TRS? “[It has been said] the primary duties in Illinois law that apply to pension fund trustees are prudence, loyalty, and avoiding conflicts of interests.
+Furthermore, consider the fact that Cinda Klickna is both president of IEA and a TRS trustee and, thus, a conflicting and disadvantageous set of circumstances exists not only for herself, but for members of both the IEA and TRS: “[It has been said] the primary duties in Illinois law that apply to pension fund trustees are prudence, loyalty, and avoiding conflicts of interests.
 The prudence and loyalty standards are taken directly from the Federal Employee Retirement Income Security Act statute.
 These standards establish that trustees must ‘protect the overall actuarial soundness of the fund,’ but do not extend to a protection of particular benefits for members.